rust-lang/rfcs/text/0000-compiler-major-change-process.md

 # MCP Checklist

+* [x] MCP **filed**.
+Automatically, as a result of filing this issue:
-* [x] Fill out and file this issue.
-The @rust-lang/wg-prioritization group will add this to the triage meeting agenda so folks see it.
+  * The @rust-lang/wg-prioritization group will add this to the triage meeting agenda so folks see it.
-* [ ] Create a Zulip topic in the stream `#t-compiler/major changes` with the name `XXX compiler-team#NNN`, where `XXX` is the title of this issue and `NNN` is whatever issue number gets assigned.
-Discuss the MCP in there, and feel free to update the proposal as needed.
+  * A Zulip topic in the stream `#t-compiler/major changes` will be created for this issue.
+* [ ] MCP **seconded**.
+The MCP is "seconded" when a compiler team member or contributor issues the `@rustbot second` command.
+This should only be done by someone knowledgable with the area -- before seconding, it may be a good idea to cc other stakeholders as well and get their opinion.
+* [ ] **Final comment period** (FCP).
+Once the MCP is approved, the FCP begins and lasts for 10 days.
+This is a time for other members to review and raise concerns -- **concerns that should block acceptance should be noted as comments on the thread**, ideally with a link to Zulip for further discussion.
-* [ ] Find a **reviewer**, and add their name to this comment (see the section below).
+* [ ] MCP **Accepted**.
+At the end of the FCP, a compiler team lead will review the comments and discussion and decide whether to accept the MCP.
-* [ ] Find a **second**, someone who is knowledgeable of the area and approves of the design, and have them leave a comment on the issue.
-* [ ] Announce this proposal at the triage meeting (ping @rust-lang/wg-prioritization to have them add it to the agenda). **All edits should be done before you do this.**
-* [ ] After one week, assuming no unresolved concerns, the MCP is accepted!
-(We sometimes skip this week period if it seems unnecessary.)
-Add the `mcp-accepted` label and close the issue; we can link to it for future reference.
+  * At this point, the `major-change-accepted` label is added and the issue is closed.
+You can link to it for future reference.

+**A note on stability.** If your change is proposing a new stable feature, such as a `-C flag`, then a full team checkoff will be required before the feature can be landed.
+Often it is better to start with an unstable flag, like a `-Z` flag, and then move to stabilize as a secondary step.

 # TL;DR